Classified Staff Grants-in-Aid Benefits

 - If the class was requested by the employee, supervisor may grant release time (but no overtime) or the employee may use annual leave, may schedule class outside work hours, or may have a flexible work schedule to take the class or classes

-- DUE DATES: Grades and/or repayments are due according to the following schedule: Fall-January 15, Spring-June 15 and Summer-September 15
+- DUE DATES: Grades and/or repayments are due according to the following schedule: Fall-January 15, Spring-June 15 and Summer-September 15.
+For grades send a copy of your unofficial transcripts to:

 - GRADE: If a class taken with Classified Grant-in-Aid, does not receive a grade of 'C' or better for undergraduate or 'B' or better for graduate, the employee is required to repay the full amount to the University